BennyShoe/Project_three/README.md

 ```

 ## Functions
-+ Tutorials for the functions will be provided in the vignettes folder
++ Tutorials for the functions will be provided in the vignettes folder.

-+ Function one filters the data to remove NAs and juveniles from the dataset
++ Function one filters the data to remove NAs and juveniles from the dataset.

 + Function two creates a violin plot that will be faceted by a designated variable.
-For testing I recommend using the example below.

 + Function three allows you to check to see if fish in selected column are too small.
-I recommend using this function to look at standard lengths(SL) with a range of 15-30.

 + Function four Calculates three ratios of a selected columns and adds a new columns the dataset with those values.
-The ratios are as followed SL_LL_Ratio(standard length to lateral line length) , SL_TV_Ratio(standard length to total vertebrae count) , and LL_TV_Ratio(lateral line length to total vertebrae count) .
-For the function to work add the columns in the order listed below.
+The ratios are as followed SL_LL_Ratio(standard length to lateral line length) , SL_TV_Ratio(standard length to total vertebrae count), and LL_TV_Ratio(lateral line length to total vertebrae count).

 + Function five creates a linear model graph.
-For testing I recommend using the example below.

 + Function six creates various linear model tests to see if your data is normally distributed.
-For testing I recommend using the example below.